palaseus/Coratrix/README.md

-# Coratrix 4.0: God-Tier Quantum Computing Platform
+# Coratrix 4.0: Advanced Quantum Computing Platform

 Coratrix 4.0 represents a revolutionary leap in quantum computing SDKs, transforming from a modular platform into a comprehensive, production-ready, community-driven quantum computing ecosystem.
 Building upon the solid foundation of Coratrix 3.1, version 4.0 introduces groundbreaking capabilities that position it as the industry leader in quantum computing development, research, and education.

-## 🚀 What's New in Coratrix 4.0: The God-Tier Revolution
+## 🚀 What's New in Coratrix 4.0: Advanced Quantum Intelligence

 ### **🎯 BREAKTHROUGH: 15-20 Qubit Support + Quantum OS Layer Achieved!**

 Coratrix 4.0 has achieved a major breakthrough in large quantum system simulation, now supporting **15-20 qubit systems** with revolutionary sparse gate operations, PLUS a complete **Quantum OS layer** with self-optimizing, distributed, multi-backend execution and visualization capabilities:

-### **🚀 STRATEGIC POWER MOVES: The "Unreal Engine of Quantum Computing"**
+### **🚀 STRATEGIC ADVANCES: The "Unreal Engine of Quantum Computing"**

-Coratrix 4.0 isn't just another SDK—it's the **quantum computing equivalent of a nuclear fusion reactor running on Red Bull**.
-We've implemented strategic power moves that make Coratrix the first open SDK to unify sparse gates and tensor contraction, giving it unmatched performance for circuits with limited depth but large width.
+Coratrix 4.0 isn't just another SDK—it's a comprehensive quantum computing platform that unifies sparse gates and tensor contraction, giving it unmatched performance for circuits with limited depth but large width.

 ### **🌐 QUANTUM OS LAYER: The Complete Quantum Operating System**